eloj/radix-sorting/README.md

 requirement that every input entry has the same value in the column.
 The higher the radix (wider column), the fewer opportunities for skipping.

-If we reduced the column width to one single bit, then any column where all the bits are 0s or 1s could be skipped, at the cost of having to do key-width number of passes worst-case.
+If we reduced the column width to one single bit, then any column with all 0s or all 1s could be skipped, at the cost of having to do key-width number of passes worst-case.

 The insight here is that we only care about columns with mixed values, so we